 New Acquisitions.
 Sometimes it is not always possible to inform your insurer about a new purchase immediately and thus we allow our policyholders’ up to 30 days to advise us about new purchases.
 During this period we will allow for an increase of up to 25% in the sum insured proving of course you do inform us of the purchase during this period.

 For full details of these covers including terms and conditions please contact our office.
 Our trained staff will be pleased to assist you with your enquiry.
-Alternatively, you can complete a quote request form and we will contact you as soon as possible.
+Alternatively, you can complete a Fine Art Insurance quote request form and we will contact you as soon as possible.